• Sun. Dec 21st, 2025

 The significance of Cypriot olive oil

-The harvesting of the olives typically takes place between October and January.
-While the larger commercial operations have adopted modern mechanised techniques, the harvesting processes on smaller farms still employ time-honoured techniques and traditions.
-These have been passed down through each generation and help to maintain the purity and flavour of the oil produced.
-The process involves hand-picking the olives before their transfer to local mills, where they are then cold-pressed to obtain their precious oil.
+As well as larger commercial operations, there are also several small family-owned farms that actively contribute to the island’s olive and olive oil production.
+Whilst the larger commercial operations have adopted modern mechanised techniques, the smaller farms have kept in place time-honoured production techniques and traditions.
+These processes have been passed down through each generation and have helped to maintain the purity and flavour of Cypriot olive oil.
+These processes generally involve hand-picking the olives before their transfer to local mills.
+Once at the mill, they are then cold-pressed to obtain their precious oil.

 Freshly Picked Cyprus Olives